 However, it was almost two years later that three lower-ranking officers took everyone by surprise when, in the space of one day, they took over power in Greece.

-It was Colonel Georgios Papadopoulos, Brigadier General Stylianos Pattakos and Colonel Nikolaos Makarezos who ordered the tanks to roll in Athens on that fateful day.
+It was Colonel Georgios Papadopoulos, Brigadier General Stylianos Pattakos, and Colonel Nikolaos Makarezos who ordered the tanks to roll into Athens on that fateful day.

-On the morning of April 21st, 1967, Greeks woke up to a nightmare.
-The ominous rumble of tanks, occasional rifle shots and military songs playing on the radio signified one thing: From then on, life would not be the same.
+On the morning of April 21, 1967, Greeks awoke to a nightmare.
+The ominous rumble of tanks, occasional rifle shots, and military songs playing on the radio signified one thing: from that point on, life would not be the same.

-Greek soldiers took over the most important strategic areas of Athens, then arrested all key politicians and Lieutenant General Grigorios Spandidakis, the Commander-in-Chief of the Greek Army.
+Greek soldiers took over the most important strategic areas of Athens and then arrested all key politicians and Lieutenant General Grigorios Spandidakis, the Commander-in-Chief of the Greek Army.

-After the politicians, many individuals — both prominent figures and ordinary citizens who belonged to Greece’s Left — were arrested in a methodical manner.
-A list of 10,000 names had already been compiled by the military.
+After the politicians and Spandidakis were arrested, many individuals, comprised of both prominent figures and ordinary citizens who belonged to Greece’s left wing, were likewise methodically arrested.
+A list of 10,000 names had previously been compiled by the military.

-Those rounded up included prominent personalities such as composer Mikis Theodorakis and other lesser-known artists and academics.
+Those rounded up included prominent personalities, such as composer Mikis Theodorakis and other less well-known artists and academics.

-The excuse of “the colonels” — as the junta was described by many – was that Greece was in grave danger of falling into the hands of the communists.
-The “black-listed” 10,000 individuals were sent to prison or to the Yaros Island concentration camp.
+The excuse of “the colonels,” as the junta was described by many, was that Greece was in grave danger of falling into the hands of communists.
+The black-listed 10,000 individuals were sent to prison or to the Yaros Island concentration camp.

-The least fortunate of the thousands of political prisoners suffered brutal tortures, leaving them marked for life.
+The least fortunate of the political prisoners suffered brutal torturing, leaving them scarred for life.

 The Greek junta suspended 11 articles of the Constitution to establish their regime.
-Freedom of speech ceased to exist, with strict censorship rules instituted for radio, newspapers and, later, television.
+Freedom of speech ceased to exist, and along came strict censorship rules instituted for radio, newspapers and, later on, television.

 At the same time, many Greeks became informants to the police, spying on their neighbors.
-Anyone could get arrested if someone told the police that the “culprit” had spoken badly about the colonels and the regime.
+Anyone could be arrested if police were informed that the “culprit” had spoken harshly of the colonels and the regime.

 The Greek junta in power

-As a smokescreen to hide all their shameful acts against their own people – what then-U.S. Ambassador Phillips Talbot had called “a rape of democracy” – the dictators started a campaign to appear likeable.
+As a smokescreen to hide all their shameful acts against their own people—what then-U.S. Ambassador Phillips Talbot had called “a rape of democracy”—the dictators started a campaign to increase their popularity among the population.

-A long series of public works started, using Army troops to build new schools, hospitals, factories, stadiums and roads.
-That made them likeable to some Greeks, but it was not enough to make up for what was happening throughout the country.
+A huge amount of public projects were begun, using army troops to build new schools, hospitals, factories, stadiums, and roads.
+This had the effect of increasing their popularity with some Greeks, but it was not enough to make up for the events throughout the country.

-Realizing that they were isolated from the rest of Europe, and condemned by most Greeks — especially those who were in self-imposed exile — the Greek junta made further efforts to be more democratic, more human, more likeable.
+Realizing that they were isolated from the rest of Europe, and condemned by most Greeks—especially those who were in self-imposed exile—the Greek junta made further efforts to be more democratic, humane, and appealing.

 They held huge public celebrations on the April 21st anniversary and other national holidays such as March 25th and October 28th.
-The great commemorations were attended by thousands of Greeks and were widely publicized.
+These great commemorations were widely attended by the public, as well as highly publicized.